JohnFawkes/AURA/docs/config.md

 layout: default
 title: "Configuration"
 nav_order: 2
-description: "Configuration instructions for AURA."
+description: "Configuration instructions for aura."
 permalink: /config
 ---

 # Configuration

-AURA uses a `config.yml` file for configuration.
+aura uses a `config.yml` file for configuration.
 This file is essential for setting up the application according to your preferences and environment.
 Below are the steps to create and modify the `config.yml` file:

 1. **Create the `config.yml` File**:

-    - You can create a new file named `config.yml` in the root directory of your AURA installation.
+    - You can create a new file named `config.yml` in the root directory of your aura installation.
     - Alternatively, you can use the sample configuration file provided in the repository as a starting point.
 You can find it [here](https://raw.githubusercontent.com/mediux-team/aura/master/config.yml.sample).

 2. **Edit the `config.yml` File**: